RossWe3Dev/odin-first-landingpage/README.md

-This is my attempt on building my first landing page after following The Odin Project's foundations curriculum.

-I will attempt to customize it and design a fitness/calisthenics website.

-After the solution of the exercise, when I'll have more skills and tool sets, I might come back to it to make improvements.
+# Lifesthenics Landing Page - an exercise inspired website

+This landing page is my first attempt at building a fitness/calisthenics website, inspired by The Odin Project's foundations curriculum (https://www.theodinproject.com/).
+It's a springboard for a potential future full website, and I plan to revisit and improve it as I gain more skills and tools.

-# Picture Credits
+##  Credits

 - hero.jpg = Picture of <a href="https://unsplash.com/it/@lith?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Eduardo Madrid</a> from <a href="https://unsplash.com/it/foto/uomo-in-pantaloncini-neri-in-piedi-sullerba-marrone-durante-il-giorno-j6amjHxtc1U?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>